 3.2.3.
-The licenses granted herein are only for the purpose of allowing you to connect to and use the Services for your personal or internal business use.
+The licenses granted herein are only to allow you to connect to and use the Services for your personal or internal business use.
 You will not use the services to perform natural language processing for any third parties.

 3.4 Temporary Suspension of Services

 3.4.1.
-We may temporarily limit or suspend the Services from time to time at its discretion including to perform upgrades to, and maintenance of, the platform.
+We may temporarily limit or suspend the Services from time to time at our discretion including performing upgrades too, and maintenance of, the platform.

 3.5 Unacceptable Use of Services and User Conduct